Master of Biomedical Sciences Degree Program

 - Official transcripts from each college or university attended.

 - Test scores from one of the following: Graduate Record Examination (GRE), Medical College Admissions Test (MCAT), Pharmacy College Admissions Test (PCAT), Dental Admissions Test (DAT), Optometry Admissions Test (OAT), or other professional program admissions test.
+Only test scores earned from tests taken no more than 3 years prior to the matriculation date of the planned enrollment year are acceptable.

 - Completion of the typical prerequisite coursework for admission into medical, dental, optometry or pharmacy schools, such as: biology, general chemistry, organic chemistry, physics and mathematics are strongly recommended.
 Prospective students are responsible for determining the prerequisites for the health professional program and institution of their choice.